Making sense of solar panel specifications

 A solar cell is a silicon wafer that is usually 125mm x 125mm or 156mm x 156mm in size.

 A solar panel or solar module is commonly made up of 60, 72, or 96 solar cells wired together.
 The number of cells isn’t something that’s important to you, but the dimensions of the panel is.
 Most panels for the residential market are about 65 inches x 39 inches, give or take an inch or two.
-When comparing two panels, make sure to check that they are similar size, otherwise the differences in power output can be misleading.
+When comparing two panels, make sure to check that both are residential and not commercial panels, which are larger in size.

 Clear?
 Okay, let’s dive in.